FitzHawke/PEFS/README.md

 <h3 align="center">PEFS</h3>

   <p align="center">
-    A simple app to record a list of todos
+    A fitness tracking app to help along the way of getting that beach bod we all want 💪
     <br />
     <a href="https://github.com/FitzHawke/PEFS"><strong>Explore the docs »</strong></a>
     <br />